Five things to know about the Facebook lawsuits

 What’s the goal of the lawsuits?

-Facebook is a social-media monopoly, the complaints say.
-At the heart of its dominance is a pair of companies it purchased 6 and 8 years ago, respectively: Messaging app WhatsApp and photo-sharing site Instagram.
-The FTC did not block either at the time.
+Facebook is a social media monopoly, the complaints say.
+At the heart of its dominance is a pair of companies it purchased six and eight years ago, respectively: Messaging app WhatsApp and photo-sharing site Instagram.
+The FTC did not block either move.

-The complaints direct Facebook to sell off those the companies, and to change its policies for how it deals with third-party developers.
+The complaints direct Facebook to sell off those the companies and change its policies for how it deals with third-party developers.
 That’s because Facebook has a policy against developers who make apps that copy any existing Facebook feature on its platform, which the complaints say is anti-competitive.

 What will it mean for Facebook, Instagram and WhatsApp users?

-In the short term, not much at all unless they also happen to enjoy following news about complex antitrust battles.
-The filings are just the first step in what is likely to be a drawn out, expensive legal battle with an unknown outcome that could play out over years.
+In the short term, not much — unless they also happen to enjoy following news about complex antitrust battles.
+The filings are just the first step in what is likely to be a drawn-out, expensive legal battle with an unknown outcome that could take years.
 Facebook is unlikely to make any major changes to its current practices or structure at this stage.

 However, if the government is successful and Instagram and WhatsApp become independent companies again, any outward-facing changes for users could range from subtle (the removal of that “from Facebook” on WhatsApp) to unfortunate (an uptick in spam and misinformation on Instagram).
-Since Facebook bought Instagram in 2012 for $1 billion, and WhatsApp in 2014 $19 billion, it has made changes slowly and let the brands appear largely independent so as not to frighten off loyal users.
+Since Facebook bought Instagram in 2012 for $1 billion, and WhatsApp in 2014 $19 billion, it has made changes slowly and let the brands appear largely independent so as not to lose loyal users.
 (Consider how many people are still fans of Instagram while railing against and even “quitting” Facebook.)

 The biggest alterations to the services have happened behind the scenes with complex integrations of the technology that keeps the apps running.
 For example, Facebook and Instagram share the same advertising service, as well as the data collected about users and fed into it.
-The company is in the process of merging the direct messaging services on Instagram, Facebook and WhatsApp, so that communications can take place across platforms.
+The company is merging the direct messaging services on Instagram, Facebook and WhatsApp so that communications can take place across platforms.

 WhatsApp and Instagram also share much of Facebook’s massive security, moderation and misinformation apparatuses.
-If split apart, Instagram and WhatsApp could have to recreate on their own those same systems that try to keep users safe.
+If split apart, Instagram and WhatsApp could have to re-create on their own those same systems that try to keep users safe.

 “A lot of those things are better with more scale,” said Matt Perault, director of the Center on Science & Technology policy at Duke University.
 “It’s likely that the products could get worse if separated.”